 The counselor covers all the topics laid out, and more that we didn’t include.
 The job of the counselor is to provide guidance and to help find solutions.
 It is the employee’s decision if they wish to continue counseling once completing their free sessions.

 A National Compensation Survey found that those in the public sector have greater access to such programs than those in the private sector.
-In 2008, the data proved that 78% of public sector employees and 46% of private sector employees had access to employee assistance programs, which was a huge jump than that in 1999 where the statistics were 43% and 21% respectively.
+In 2008, the data proved that 78% of public sector employees and 46% of private-sector employees had access to employee assistance programs, which was a huge jump from that in 1999 where the statistics were 43% and 21% respectively.

 “In the US, over 97% of companies with more than 5,000 employees have EAPs.
 80% of companies with 1,001 – 5,000 employees have EAPs.
 75% of companies with 251 – 1,000 employees have EAPs.
 A 2008 National Study of Employers following ten years trends related to U.S. workplace policies and benefits shows that the EAP industry continues to grow, with 65% of employers providing EAPs in 2008, up from 56% in 1998,” according to the Employee Assistance Professionals Association (EAPA).